Sunnis seek own voice in Bahrain's turmoil

 "It's the first time the Sunnis have been mobilized but they don't know what they want.
 All they agree on is that they are opposed to the opposition," said Ala'a Shehabi, an opposition activist.
 "That's not enough to unify them as a group."

 Surpassing the Gathering is the Fateh Awakening, a new Brotherhood-linked youth group feted in state and pro-government media.
 It drew 30,000 people to a Manama rally in February at which speakers attacked Gulf Arab Shi'ites as pawns of Iran.

 Anas Bomtaia, spokesman for the Sunni group, denied it was doing the bidding of the authorities.

 "I'm not a game in the hand of government or anyone else.
-Some senior government figures tried to buy us but we didn't accept a penny," he said, adding Wefaq should "apologise" for provoking a sectarian split with the Feb.
-14 uprising.
+Some senior government figures tried to buy us but we didn't accept a penny," he said, adding Wefaq should "apologize" for provoking a sectarian split with the February 14 uprising.
 "We have rejected dialogue and that shows we are against the government."

 Sunni politicians list demands that also come up at Wefaq rallies, including a greater say for Bahrainis in a system now dominated by the royal family.
 An uncle of the king has held the post of prime minister for more than four decades.

 "We think that the government is not serious about fighting corruption - administrative and moral corruption," said Bomtaia, referring to the phenomenon of migrant prostitution.
 "We said there has to be equality between us all and the Khalifa family."

 The Salafis agree they share some interests with Shi'ites.